grouparoo/grouparoo/plugins/@grouparoo/mixpanel/README.md

-# grouparoo/mailchimp
+# @grouparoo/mixpanel

-A [Grouparoo](https://www.grouparoo.com) plugin for connecting to [Mailchimp](https://mailchimp.com/).
+A [Grouparoo](https://www.grouparoo.com) plugin for connecting to [Mixpanel](https://mixpanel.com/).

 Learn more about Grouparoo Plugins at [www.grouparoo.com/docs/plugins](https://www.grouparoo.com/docs/plugins).

 ## Installation

-In your Grouparoo project, run `grouparoo install @grouparoo/mailchimp`.
+In your Grouparoo project, run `grouparoo install @grouparoo/mixpanel`.

 ## Attribution

-The Mailchimp icon used in this plugin is from https://www.iconfinder.com/icons/4691307/mailchimp_icon
+The Mixpanel icon used in this plugin is from https://livesession.io/integrations/mixpanel/